aws/modern-data-architecture-accelerator/ARCHITECTURES.md

 Data Mesh is a sophisticated, fully-distributed data platform architecture which is intended to provide maximum autonomy to business units in the activities of data product development.
 Each business participating in the mesh is furnished with its own data mesh node, which is itself typically an implementation of an individual Lake House.
 Within a data mesh node, each business unit has autonomy to produce data products, which can be exchanged with other nodes/business units via producer/consumer relationships.
 While the data mesh platform itself is distributed, it is critical for each node in the data mesh to still conform to a robust, unified governance framework in order to facilitate seamless, governed exchange of data between producers and consumers.

-CAEF supports configuration and deployment of complex Data Mesh architectures, distributed across arbitrary numbers of business units and AWS accounts.
-These deployments can occur centrally, from within a single deployment account across a multi-account landscape, or can be entirely distributed, with each data mesh node being deployed by individual business units using their own CAEF configurations.
+MDAA supports configuration and deployment of complex Data Mesh architectures, distributed across arbitrary numbers of business units and AWS accounts.
+These deployments can occur centrally, from within a single deployment account across a multi-account landscape, or can be entirely distributed, with each data mesh node being deployed by individual business units using their own MDAA configurations.
 Hybrid models are also supported, using services such as Service Catalog, where a centralized team can define platform component templates (Service Catalog 'Products'), but delegate authority to individual business units for their final configuration and deployment.

 ![Data Mesh](docs/DataMesh.png)